 “It is more important to know what sort of person has a disease than to know what sort of disease a person has.” – Hippocrates

-Folks new to working with me here at The Barefoot Dragonfly will need to schedule a New Client Session, which is a telehealth appointment where we’ll explore your health history, wellness goals, and draft a treatment plan together.
-If the treatment plan will include Reflexology you can choose between a 60 minute of 90 minute session.
+Folks new to working with me here at The Barefoot Dragonfly will need to schedule a Initial Reflexology Treatment, which is allows for time to discuss health history, wellness goals, a 60 minute Reflexology treatment, and thoughts on working on a treatment plan going forward.

 Reflexology Methods Amy Has Trained In